sedaghatfar/ETL_Script/README.md

 15 1 * * 1-5 cd /home/matts/Documents && sudo /usr/bin/python3 /home/matts/Documents/uploads.py

+# Future Updates

+1. Check how often data is refreshed, as dropping and pulling all data can be time intesive
+2. Using a staging table
+3. Use https://cloud.google.com/functions for serverless script and have csvs stored in https://cloud.google.com/storage for backup

 # Example Query for number of leads in the last 30 days